-The model standing orders upon which the standing orders adopted by Kelbrook & Sough Parish Council are based, are taken from the National Association ofLocal Council (NALC) model standing orders contained in "LocalCouncils Explained" by Meera Tharmarajah (© 2013 NALC).
-This publication contains new model standing orders which referencenew legislation introduced after 2013 when the last model standing orders were published.
+These model standing orders update the National Association of Local Council (NALC) model standing orders contained in "Local Councils Explained" by Meera Tharmarajah (© 2013 NALC).
+This publication contains new model standing orders which reference new legislation introduced after 2013 when the last model standing orders were published.

-HOW TO USE THESE STANDING ORDERS
+HOW TO USE MODEL STANDING ORDERS

 Standing orders are the written rules of a local council.
 Standing orders are essential to regulate the proceedings of a meeting.
-A council may also use standing orders to confirm orrefer to various internal organisational and administrative arrangements.
+A council may also use standing orders to confirm or refer to various internal organisational and administrative arrangements.
 The standing orders of a council are not the same as the policies of a council but standing orders may refer to them.

 Local councils operate within a wide statutory framework.
-It is not possible for the standing orders to contain or reference all the statutory or legal requirements which apply to local councils.
-For example, it is not practical for standing orders to document all obligations under data protection legislation.
+NALC model standing orders incorporate and reference many statutory requirements to which councils are subject.
+It is not possible for the model standing orders to contain or reference all the statutory or legal requirements which apply to local councils.
+For example, it is not practical for model standing orders to document all obligations under data protection legislation.
 The statutory requirements to which a council is subject apply whether or not they are incorporated in a council's standing orders.

-The standing orders do not include financial regulations.
+The model standing orders do not include model financial regulations.
 Financial regulations are standing orders to regulate and control the financial affairs and accounting procedures of a local council.
 The financial regulations, as opposed to the standing orders of a council, include most of the requirements relevant to the council's Responsible Financial Officer.
+Model financial regulations are available to councils in membership of NALC.